Delhi Police protest against assault by lawyers; police chief urges them to return to duty

 “In last few days, there have been certain incidents in the Capital which we handled very well,” he added, according to ANI.
 “The situation is improving after that.”

 He appealed to them to maintain peace.
 “It’s trying time for us,” Patnaik said.
-“We need to fulfill the responsibility of maintaining law and order...”
+“We need to fulfil the responsibility of maintaining law and order...”

 The placards held by the protesting policemen read: “How is the Josh?
 Low, Sir”, “We are human in police uniforms” and “Protectors Need Protection”.